pipe-cd/pipecd/docs/content/en/docs/quickstart/_index.md

 ![](/images/quickstart-adding-environment.png)

+After filling out the form, click on the `Save` button.

 ### 5. Installing a `piped`
 Before running a piped, you have to register it on the web and take the generated ID and Key strings.